Segment contracts into sections

 2. Click New Contracts Model.

-3. Provide a Name and for Model Type, and select Regular Expression Segmentation.
+3. Enter a Name.
+For Model Type select Regular Expression Segmentation.

 4. Select a Regular Expression.